UGA Weather Network

 (B 1331)

-Growing canola profitably takes planning and good management.
+management.
 All aspects of production from seed selection to harvest to marketing must be taken into account if the grower is to make a profit with this crop.
 Land preparation, fertility management, weed and other pest control, and timely harvest and marketing are all components of a good canola production package.
 Before you grow canola, dedicate yourself to make “best management practices” a part of your production system.

 Identification and Control of Leaf Rust of Wheat in Georgia